Hockey Restraining Line

 When does a face-off occur?

-A face-off can occur in different spots around the ice.
-Therefore, there are restraining lines all over.
+A face-off can occur in nine different spots around the ice.
+Therefore, there are restraining lines in four of the five face-off circles.
 A face-off is used to begin every play, period and game.
 Face-offs will also occur after a goal is scored or a penalty is issued by the official.
 You don't want to have a face-off in your defensive end due to the possibility of your opponent creating a great scoring chance.
 Face-offs are an important part of hockey.

 How many restraining lines are on the ice?

-Besides the center face-off area, there are 4 other face-off circles on the ice.
+Besides the center face-off area, there are four other face-off circles on the ice.
 There are two face-off circles on either side of the ice.
-There are 4 "L" shaped restraining lines in each face-off circle.
+This means there are 4 "L" shaped restraining lines in each face-off circle.
 Therefore, there are a total of sixteen restraining lines dedicated to the face-off circles, not including the center circle.
 There are two pairs of restraining lines in each circle.
 Each pair is dedicated to one of the centers taking the face-off.

 Why does a referee send a player out of the face-off circle?